ni/install-systemlink-enterprise/CONTRIBUTING.md

 ## Contributing to the Online Documentation

 View the online help in the [NI Documentation Portal](https://ni-staging.zoominsoftware.io/docs/en-US/bundle/systemlink-enterprise/page/systemlink-enterprise-configuration-and-installation.html).
-To request a change, submit an AzDO work item with a link to the section to change and a description/draft of the changes.
-Assign the work item to the Tech Writer assigned for the release (currently Melissa Hilliard) and set the target date to communicate the urgency.
+To request a change, use the **Was this information helpful?** buttons in the topic.

 ## Developer Certificate of Origin (DCO)